proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/11_Parallel_Bitcoin_Social_Layer_Workbook.md

 - How do fixed rules (Bitcoin) create fairer outcomes than flexible rules (fiat)?
 - Can a system be fair if it's not free?
 Can it be free if it's not fair?

-**Nobody•Will•Pay Connection:**
+**Book Club Connection:**
 - How does "Free and Fair" apply to books, education, and community?
-- What makes BookMark Breakfast both free (sovereign) and fair (merit-based)?
+- What makes book clubs both free (sovereign) and fair (merit-based)?
 - How do Cashu bookmarks align incentives fairly?

 ---

-## 5. Integration with 90-Minute Curriculum
+## Integration with 90-Minute Curriculum

 ### Curriculum Structure Alignment

 **Segment 1: Book Introduction (15 min)**
 - Present core thesis: Build parallel, don't fight
 - Introduce Bitcoin Social Layer concept
-- Frame as culmination of BookMark Breakfast journey
+- Frame as culmination of book club journey

 **Segment 2: Key Concepts Deep Dive (25 min)**
 - The Perfect Storm: Three cycles aligning